Comparing Concierge Medicine: PartnerMD vs. MDVIP

 PartnerMD vs. MDVIP in Baltimore, MD

-- PartnerMD’s office in Owings Mills features Dr. Ellie Goldbloom and Dr. Tamara Sobel, both internal medicine doctors.
+- PartnerMD’s office in Owings Mills features three internists — Dr. Eric J. Carr, Dr. Ellie Goldbloom, and Dr. Tamara Sobel.

 PartnerMD vs. MDVIP in Greenville, SC

-- PartnerMD Greenville has three doctors, Dr. Jim Burford, Dr. Jack Durham, and Dr. Jana Morse, located at our office off Pelham road in Greenville.
-Our two male doctors are family physicians who can see ages five and up.
+- PartnerMD Greenville has three doctors — Dr. Jim Burford, Dr. Jack Durham, and Dr. Jana Morse — located at our office off Pelham Road in Greenville.
+Our two male doctors are family physicians.
 Dr. Morse is an internal medicine physician, so she sees adults only.

 PartnerMD vs. MDVIP in Atlanta, GA

-- MDVIP lists 13 internal medicine doctors at several different offices throughout the Atlanta area.
+- MDVIP Atlanta lists 12 internal medicine doctors at several different offices throughout the Atlanta area.

 PartnerMD vs. MDVIP: Cost

-Both MDVIP and PartnerMD fall on the lower end of the spectrum.
+Both the MDVIP cost and PartnerMD cost fall on the lower end of the spectrum.
 At MDVIP, you can pay quarterly, semi-annually, or annually.